Greater London Authority Act 1999: Provisions

+Reception

+The King's Fund criticised the lack of powers relating to health policy being included in the original version of the bill.

 Amendments

-The Act was amended by the Greater London Authority Act 2007 (2007 c.
+The act was amended by the Greater London Authority Act 2007 (c.
 24) entitled 'An Act to make further provision with respect to the Greater London Authority; to amend the Greater London Authority Act 1999; to make further provision with respect to the functional bodies, within the meaning of that Act, and the Museum of London; and for connected purposes.'